Listening to Music Could be Good for your Health

 Increased performance during exercise is another one of the health benefits of listening to music.
 There are lots of people who listen to music while they are doing fitness activities and exercises.
-According to research, music supports just exactly what we feel and helps us to get excited for our exercise.
 Runners listen to music to help boost performance and avoid boredom.
-I know many runners who practically refuse to go on a run without their headphones!
+I know many runners who practically refuse to go on a run without their headphones!, music supports just exactly what we feel and helps us to get excited about our exercise.

 When people who exercise listen to music in a beat that is synchronous and fast with their movement, their bodies will use up oxygen a lot more efficiently than music played at unsynchronized and slower tempo.
 Have you ever run while listening to music?
 Do you notice that when a fast song comes on, you tend to speed up?
 That’s the performance boost.